 Right now, the launch happens step by step - starting with Pro and Max users in the U.S. Health info can sync up to Apple Health, Fitbit, Ultrahuman, plus Withings, yet more links are coming soon, including Oura and Function.
 Not long after teaming up with Samsung, where their AI became part of Galaxy AI, this move takes shape.

-Join the conversation
+Join the Conversation

-You must be logged in to leave a comment, like posts, and earn community XP.
+Log in to comment and earn community XP.

 Loading discussion…